robclark56/TransferWise_PHP_webhook/README.md

 * Parse and verify the data passed to your webserver, and
 * Use the API to get details of the transaction, if appropriate.

+Importantly, all code here is standalone, and does not use Composer to pull in other code.
+As such it is light-weight and easy to re-use.

 ## Reference Information
 * [TransferWise API docs](https://api-docs.transferwise.com/)
 * [TransferWise Webhooks](https://api-docs.transferwise.com/#webhooks)